 Don't hackwork, be reliable.

 Write such compelling arguments and justifications to back your answer up that your fingers are sore from typing and your brain is tired from thinking.
-The work you're doing now will give you a good return in the future — many of your answers will get to rank high in Google (especially the ones from Quora) and keep attracting new clients on and on.
+The work you're doing now will give you a good return in the future — many of your answers will get to rank high in Google (especially the ones from Quora) and you’ll thereore get more SEO clients.